ofgulban/slowest-particle-simulator-on-earth/README.md

 ## Making a gif

-`slowest_particle_simulator_on_earth` creates individual pictures which can be converted into an animated gif.
+`slowest_particle_simulator_on_earth` creates individual pictures which can be compiled into an animated gif.
 I use the following `ffmpeg` command (on linux) to convert the frames into animated gifs:

 ```
 ffmpeg -r 1 -i /path/to/export/frame_%03d.png -pix_fmt yuv420p -r 30 out.mp4